damontallen/IPython-quick-ref-sheets/README.md

 notebook.
 They render correctly in Chrome, but they to not in Firefox.
 Despite this problem, for now, these HTML files could be modified by someone with more experience to make them a good reference.
+(I believe this is due to not specifying the font family.)

 PDF Files
 ========================